Josh-Burgess/JS-Free-Custom-Select/README.md

 ﻿# Scriptless Selects

-Usually if you want to style a custom select, you need a weighty plugin to either transliterate an existing select into a listaffect a whole bunch of JavaScript originated styling to that list, attach a bunch of custom event handlers to that list and then force those handlers to update the original element.
+Usually if you want to style a custom select, you need a weighty plugin to either translate an existing select into a list, apply a whole bunch of JavaScript originated styling to that list, attach a load of custom event handlers to that list and then force those handlers to update the original element.

 It's cumbersome, heavy-handed, and ultimately unnecessary.